ChevyRay/Coroutines/README.md

 ```

 ## Other tips and tricks
 A coroutine can run infinitely as well by using a loop.
-You can also tell the routine to "wait for the next frame" by yielding `null`:
+You can also tell the routine to "wait for the next update" by yielding `null`:

 ```csharp
 IEnumerator RunThisForever()